CATProtocol/cat-token-box/packages/tracker/README.md

 ## Migration

-Run the following command to initialize database tables for the first-time run, or migrate data when upgrading from a previous version.
+Run the following command to initialize database when run for the first time, or migrate data when upgrading from a previous version.

 ```bash
 yarn migration:run
 ```

-**Note: If upgrading the tracker from a previous version, migrating the table data may take a few hours.
-Make a [database backup](https://www.postgresql.org/docs/current/app-pgdump.html) before this.**
+**Note: When upgrading tracker from a previous version, migrating the database may take a few hours.
+Make a [database backup](https://www.postgresql.org/docs/current/app-pgdump.html) before migration.**

 ## Run